-- 4. Applicants must set forth a proposed route for the Prebuild Infrastructure from landfall at the Sea Girt NGTC to the Larrabee Collector Station.
-If more than one Prebuild design is proposed, a proposed route must be set forth for each.
+- 1. Applicants must demonstrate that the proposed Prebuild technology is technically viable.12 - 2.
+Applicants should clarify how specific features strengthen grid reliability objectives in regard to safety, resilience, integration, and redundancy. - Applicants must address Good Utility Practice in the design of the Prebuild Infrastructure.
+Applicants should demonstrate due separation and independence of each transmission Circuit and highlight the underlying design attributes.13 - 4.
+Applicants must set forth potential routes for the Prebuild Infrastructure from landfall at the Sea Girt NGTC to the Point of Demarcation.
+If more than one Prebuild design is proposed, potential routes must be set forth for each.
 At a minimum, the overall route diagrams and maps must include the overall land route.
 To the extent possible, the route diagrams should also include the locations of all Cable Vaults, and the locations of any expected conflicts or constraints.
-Applicants should exercise reasonable efforts to identify primary obstructions and other underground facilities located along the proposed route in the plans, including any plans for mitigation (e.g., proposed course of action, timing, involved stakeholders, and estimated costs). - 5.
-Applicants are encouraged to provide ample documentation from a technical engineering perspective for all portions of their Right of Way used in the Prebuild Infrastructure design approach for each scenario and alternative.
-Emphasis should be placed on safety, reliability and constructability for four circuits. - 6.
-Applicants are required to provide details of their submarine cable route approach to landfall and at the Sea Girt NGTC landfall along with installation details of the Transition Vaults, including, but not limited to, the identification of potential approaches and directional drilling/boring locations at landfall for a total of four total parallel conduits to accommodate other Qualified Projects' access to the Prebuild. - 7.
-Applicants are required to provide the range of expected circuit capacities that the proposed Prebuild Infrastructure can accommodate under an array of potential scenarios pertaining to the Duct Bank configuration set forth in the Application.
-The assumptions used in the thermal calculations to determine this range that should be provided include: - Cable voltage (kV); - Cable ampacity (A); - Cable outer diameter (in or mm); - Conductor size (kCmil or mm2) and material; - Insulation thickness (in or mm); - Other cable construction details (shielding, sheath, outer jacket, armor, bundling); - Minimum bending radius; and - Maximum pulling tension. - 8.
-Applicants are required to provide the following rating scenarios for their proposed Prebuild Infrastructure design to demonstrate Maximum Power Delivery: - One circuit, including short term overload capability (4 hours / 15 minutes); - Two circuits together (lightly loaded / fully loaded); - Three circuits together (lightly loaded / fully loaded); - Four circuits together (lightly loaded / fully loaded); - 4-hour overload capability (lightly loaded / fully loaded); and - 15-minute overload capability (lightly loaded / fully loaded). - 9.
-To the extent possible, Applicants are requested to provide the following information regarding the estimated landfall configuration: - Configuration and submarine cable separation and routing at landfall; - Location of transition vaults;
+Applicants should exercise reasonable efforts to identify primary obstructions and other underground facilities located along the potential routes in the plans, including any plans for mitigation (e.g., proposed course of action, timing, involved stakeholders, and estimated costs). - Applicants are encouraged to provide ample documentation from a technical engineering perspective for all portions of their ROW used in the Prebuild Infrastructure design approach for each scenario and alternative.
+Emphasis should be placed on safety, reliability, and constructability for four (4) Circuits. - 6.
+Applicants are required to provide details of their submarine cable route approach to landfall and at the Sea Girt NGTC landfall along with installation details of the Transition Vaults, including, but not limited to, the identification of potential approaches and directional drilling/boring locations at landfall for a total of four (4) total parallel Conduits to accommodate other Qualified Projects' access to the Prebuild. - 7.
+Applicants are required to provide the range of expected Circuit capacities that the proposed Prebuild Infrastructure can accommodate under an array of potential scenarios pertaining to the Duct Bank configuration set forth in the Application.
+The assumptions used in the thermal calculations to determine this range that should be provided include: - Cable voltage (kV); - Cable ampacity (A); - Cable outer diameter (in or mm); - Conductor size (kCmil or mm2) and material; - Insulation thickness (in or mm); - Other cable construction details (shielding, sheath, outer jacket, armor, bundling);

-limited to a single owner/operator to prevent mutual impacts/conflicts between multiple cable systems.
-For Duct Banks with conduits in concrete encasement in a common trench, appropriate separation between transmission circuits would involve an evaluation of any mutual thermal interference and induced voltage between the circuits to ensure each circuit could operate independently without unintended consequences or degradation of operational design capability of any other circuit from its intended operations or maintenance activities.
+13 Due separation and independence of each Circuit in the context of the Prebuild Infrastructure, where each Circuit involves a separate cable owner, require that the operational activities of any given Circuit do not prevent the ability of other Circuits from operating at their intended design capability.
+For a Duct Bank and Cable Vault system, the Cable Vaults encompass cable joints and may require de-energizing and grounding of all electrical equipment to meet safety requirements for certain maintenance.
+Good Utility Practice involves a design with independent physical access limited to a single owner/operator to prevent mutual impacts/conflicts between multiple cable systems.
+For Duct Banks with Conduits in concrete encasement in a common trench, appropriate separation between transmission Circuits would involve an evaluation of any mutual thermal interference and induced voltage between the Circuits to ensure each Circuit could operate independently without unintended consequences or degradation of operational design capability of any other Circuit from its intended operations or maintenance activities.